the 40-SOMETHING WORKING MOM

 Working mothers have two jobs

 These two jobs are: being a mother and being an employee.
-It is not easy to keep your family life from interfering into work.
-You may be able to leave your work at the office but how can you leave your family at home?
+It is not easy to keep your family life from interfering with work.
+You may be able to leave your work at the office, but how can you leave your family at home?

 How many times have you felt like your commitment to your employer and your career is being questioned when you put your loved-ones interest first?